 Try to wake up with one alarm and ditch the snooze button, then have some time to yourself to become more present.
 For some, the ritual of a cold shower followed by morning coffee or tea could be the perfect mindfulness practice.
 For others – doing breathing exercises or meditating while still in bed.
 And we all know that technology is a major contributor to stress.

-Try not to look at your phone, computer or TV screens first thing in the morning.
+Try not to look at your phone, computer, or TV screens first thing in the morning.
 This will definitely help you become more aware of yourself and your surroundings.
 The morning routine is something you have to personalize to your own needs, but don’t forget to base it on the interest of stress-free life.

 In such a fast-paced world it is easy to forget to relax.
-Deadlines, obligations, society etc are making us think about irrelevant problems at irrelevant moments.
+Deadlines, obligations, society, etc are making us think about irrelevant problems at irrelevant moments.

 “People Generally Need To Detach From Their Work And Their Workspace To Recharge Their Internal Resources.
-Options Include Walking, Reading A Book In Another Room Or Taking The All-Important Lunch Break, Which Provides Both Nutritional And Cognitive Recharging,” Says John P. Trougakos, An Assistant Management Professor At The University Of Toronto Scarborough And The Rotman School Of Management.
+Options Include Walking, Reading A Book In Another Room, Or Taking The All-Important Lunch Break, Which Provides Both Nutritional And Cognitive Recharging,” Says John P. Trougakos, An Assistant Management Professor At The University Of Toronto Scarborough And The Rotman School Of Management.

 The only way to reach mindfulness is to remember to unplug.
 What it means is basically leaving everything behind for a period of time.

 No brain is built to work non-stop for 9 hours.
-Take many small breaks during the day to recollect the thoughts and manage tasks more efficiently.
+Take many small breaks during the day to recollect your thoughts and manage tasks more efficiently.
 And, when you finally call it a day, don’t bring work home.
 Leave it there and instead of worrying about deadlines on your way home, focus on your plans for the weekend.